rei/rei-cedar-docs/docs/components/text/README.md

 {
   "title": "Text",
   "layout_type": "LayoutComponent",
   "summary": "Text container used for any text element such as paragraphs, headings, and lists.
-Estalbishes vertical spacing and optimizes the reading experience.", "title_metadata": "CdrText",
+Establishes vertical spacing and optimizes the reading experience", "title_metadata": "CdrText",
   "see_also": [
     {